srv551/weather-platform-api/README.md

 - /metrics
 (Prometheus-compatible)

-🚦 Rate Limiting
+🚦 Rate Limiting:
 Global rate limiting is enabled to protect the API from abuse and ensure fair usage.
 Limits are configurable and applied consistently across endpoints.

-🧪 Continuous Integration
+🧪 Continuous Integration:
 The repository includes a GitHub Actions CI pipeline that:
 - Restores dependencies
 - Builds the solution